 It uses private and public companies, called providers, to find work for claimants transferred to them from Jobcentre Plus at specified points in their claim.
 The providers are primarily paid for defined outcomes related to sustained employment.

 We used to publish the Work Programme statistics every 3 months.
-They will now be released every 6 months, starting with the next release on 22 March 2018.
+They are now released every 6 months, starting with the release on 22 March 2018.